Orange-OpenSource/OpenCraftML/README.md

 You can directly use the 2 provided jar programs

-- to use CraftML4Txt for text-mining purposes, use CraftML4Txt.jar; the "sandbox4txt" directory provides an example of text-data and un example of script that you can execute
+- to use CraftML4Txt for text-mining purposes, use CraftML4Txt.jar; the "sandbox4txt" directory provides an example of text-data and an example of script that you can execute

-- to use CraftML for data-mining purposes, or to run the benchmarks for research purposes, use CraftML01.jar.
+- to use CraftML for data-mining purposes, or to run the benchmarks for research purposes, use CraftML01.jar; several data and config files are provided in the "CraftML\_Examples" directory.

 Please see the documentation for more information.

 While most automatic classification algorithms can only classify data in one category at a time, CraftML can classify data into multiple categories.
 CraftML is a Clustering-based Random Forest for Extreme multi-label Learning, and it is, in its category, a state of the art algorithm.

-This project is the original java implementation of CraftML, an efficient Clustering-based Random Forest for Extreme multi-label Learning.
+The CraftML project contains the original java implementation of CraftML, an efficient Clustering-based Random Forest for Extreme multi-label Learning.
 If you use this code, please cite this paper:

 SIBLINI, Wissam, MEYER, Frank, & KUNTZ, Pascale.